 In fact they really prefer it if you don’t try.
 When my boys ask of a Sunday what we are doing today I know they’re crossing their fingers whispering ‘please nothing’ under their breath.

 My youngest, at 10, still requires entertainment.
 A weekend isn’t a weekend if we haven’t baked, painted, sewed, jigsawed , visited the park, been swimming and put together a dance show!!
 On the weekends that she is at her daddy’s, the elder 3 and I can whack on a movie marathon and stay in our pj’s eating popcorn.
 I’m not going to pretend I don’t enjoy those weekends.

 3) You can get them do jobs you don’t like.

 There are some parenting jobs that I just can’t stand.
 Top of the list:making packed lunches.
-Making the sandwiches in a morning is now eldest girls job.
+Delegation is key.

 Obviously, the kids don’t exactly revel in their duties and sometimes computer confiscation gentle cajoling is necessary.
 They generally get done eventually though.